dell/csm-docs/content/docs/deployment/csmoperator/modules/authorization.md

    | **cert-manager** | This section configures the enablement of cert-manager. | - | - |
    | enabled | Enable/Disable deployment of cert-manager.
 Set to false if you already have cert-manager installed. | No | true |

-4. Execute this command to create Authorization CR:
+4. Execute this command to create the Authorization CR:

-    ```kubectl create -f <input_sample_file.yaml>``` .
+    ```kubectl create -f samples/authorization/csm_authorization_proxy_server.yaml```

+  >__Note__:
-    This command will deploy the Authorization Proxy Server in the namespace specified in the input YAML file.
+  > - This command will deploy the Authorization Proxy Server in the namespace specified in the input YAML file.

 5. Create the `karavi-auth-tls` secret using your own certificate or by using a self-signed certificate generated via cert-manager.